 If you have been invited to an investigatory meeting, are suspended, or have been notified you are to attend a disciplinary hearing and are unable to attend work or a meeting due to sickness, any entitlement to Council sick pay will not be paid, and you will be entitled to statutory sick pay only.

 APPEAL

 You have the right to appeal against any disciplinary action taken against you in accordance with the Appeal Procedure.

-27 RIGHT OF APPEAL
+25 RIGHT OF APPEAL

-You have the right to appeal against any disciplinary action taken against you, if you have over two years' continuous service.
+You have the right to appeal against any disciplinary action taken against you.